tomek120k/etl-async/README.md

 - Communication Protocol
 - Serializer

-Symfony Console at this stage is used just to parse CLI Application input options (3-4 options max) It's so simple task that eventually Symfony dependency should be dropped in favour internal CLI Worker Application.
+<s>Symfony Console at this stage is used just to parse CLI Application input options (3-4 options max)
+It's so simple task that eventually Symfony dependency should be dropped in favour internal CLI Worker Application.</s>

 More advanced configuration of Worker should be possible through environment variables or custom implementations taking advantage of predefined entry points.